- Can I propose a project in more than one country or location?

 - Can I complete my individual exchange in Greenland or the Faroe Islands?

 Greenland and the Faroe Islands are constituent countries within the Kingdom of Denmark.
 U.S. scholars can complete their individual research exchange visit in Greenland or the Faroe Islands, with support for grant administration provided by the Fulbright Commission in Denmark.

 - Do I have to complete my individual exchange all at once, or can I make multiple visits?

 Yes, you can propose to split your individual exchange visit into multiple trips, but you must spend a minimum of 6 consecutive weeks on at least one of your visits.
 Your project statement should include a clear and compelling reason why the project needs to be completed over multiple visits.

 - I’m a federal or state government employee.
 Can I apply?

 Yes, employees of federal and state government agencies are eligible to apply.

 - How do I make contacts abroad to secure a letter of invitation?

-A letter of invitation is recommended, but not required for this program.
+A letter of invitation is recommended, but not required for this program at teh time the application is due.
 If you do not have a contact, your goal is to determine the name of an appropriate faculty member for a specific discipline or subfield related to your proposed research project.
 Once you have determined possible hosts, write that faculty member a description of who you are (an attached C.V. can be helpful) and what you want to do while in that country.
 Note that you plan to apply for a Fulbright grant and that the application would benefit from a letter of invitation.
 There may be several communications before a letter is forthcoming, but this method often works.

 - Am I eligible if I’ve had a previous Fulbright grant?